DataDog/hiring-engineers/answers.md

 ***mysql\>** source /*create_city_stats.sql

-We can since we exposed the MySQL port to the host (publish 6603:3306) we can access the data in MySQL Workbench from the decktop
+Since we exposed the MySQL port to the host (-publish 6603:3306) we can access the data in MySQL Workbench from the decktop:

 ![](.//media/image6.png){width="5.1325in" height="2.0733333333333333in"}